 XP practices

 Extreme Programming is all about communication, simplicity, feedback, courage, and respect.
-Common XP Practices are:
+Common extreme programming practices are:

-First, you need to determine if this methodology is right for you.
-XP won’t work:
+First, you need to determine if the XP methodology is right for you.
+XP won’t work if:

 For more specifics, refer to this article.